BlueJayXRStudio/InfiniteTree/README.md

 <img src="docs/FSMPseudoCode.png" alt="FSM Example Algorithm" width="600"/>

-Step functions of an FSM task, algorithmically speaking, is really simple.
+Step function of an FSM task, algorithmically speaking, is really simple.
 It takes in the same parameters as any other behavioral task in order to perform some arbitrary computation.
 Then it takes those same parameter to determine the next state.
 In contrast to a behavior tree, however, FSM does not need to push more than a single state to the stack.
 It simply needs to push the next state and return RUNNING.
-The total possible state transitions are all ordered pairs of the states in the state set Q. Same principles apply in TSM implementation of FSM as any finite state machine.
+The total possible state transitions are all ordered pairs of the states in the state set Q with repetitions allowed.
+Same principles apply here as any other finite state machine implementations.

 ![δ_system evolution](docs/FSM.png)
 ![δ_system evolution](docs/FlexFSM.png)